 Lighting is the first thing I think of when planning a photo-shoot.
-I don’t like to use flash lighting when shooting, though sometimes it’s necessary and I never shoot in direct sunlight as I prefer a soft, ambient light which gives a unique atmosphere.
-And of course the thing I really love is to block a part of light with different props – boards, paper sheets, reflectors etc.
+I don’t like to use flash lighting when shooting, though sometimes it’s necessary and I never shoot in direct sunlight as I prefer a soft, ambient light that gives a unique atmosphere.
+And of course, the thing I really love is to block a part of light with different props – boards, paper sheets, reflectors, and other.

 What would you say is an important factor to success with food photography?